openhab/openhab-addons/bundles/org.openhab.binding.coronastats/README.md

 ## Supported Things

-This binding supports a `bridge` thing, which polls the dataset in an adjustable interval.
-The `world` thing provides the statistics for the whole world.
+This binding supports a `world` thing, which polls the dataset in an adjustable interval as a bridge and provides the statistics for the whole world.
 The `country` thing, representing the statistics for a specified country.

 ## Thing Configuration

-### Bridge
+### World

 | Property  | Default | Required | Description                                                                              |
 | --------- | :-----: | :------: | ---------------------------------------------------------------------------------------- |
 | `refresh` |   30    |    no    | Define the interval for polling the data from website in minutes.
 Minimum is 15 minutes. |

-### World

-There is no configuration needed.

 ### Country